Accelerating Polarization via Alphabet Extension: Introduction

-This paper is organized as follows. \Cref{sec:polar} reviews the essence of polar code. \Cref{sec:model} defines tetrahedral erasure channels (TECs), defines balanced TECs to be those that possess some symmetry, and defines edge-heavy TECs to be those that will be polarized faster. \Cref{sec:kernel} defines serial combination and parallel combination that will be used to polarize TECs. \Cref{sec:balance} shows that unbalanced TECs tend to become very close to balanced TECs, so it suffices to consider the speed of polarization of the latter. \Cref{sec:trap} shows that edge-light TECs tend to become very close to edge-heavy TECs, so it suffices to consider the speed of polarization of the latter. \Cref{sec:main} shows the speed of polarization of a generic TEC is faster than the classical BEC.
+This paper is organized as follows. \Cref{sec:polar} reviews polar code. \Cref{sec:model} defines tetrahedral erasure channels (TECs) as a generalization of pairs of BECs, defines balanced TECs to be those that possess some symmetry, and defines edge-heavy TECs to be those that will be polarized faster. \Cref{sec:kernel} defines serial combination and parallel combination that will be used to polarize TECs. \Cref{sec:balance} shows that unbalanced TECs tend to become very close to balanced TECs, so it suffices to consider the speed of polarization of the latter. \Cref{sec:trap} shows that balanced TECs tend to become very close to edge-heavy TECs, so it suffices to consider the speed of polarization of the latter. \Cref{sec:main} estimates the speed of polarization of balanced edge-heavy TECs, which proves the main theorem.